aisora1222/final/README.md

 Sports Car Comparison Website using React and Syled using "styled-components"

 Website Details: Allows you to compare different flagship high-performance sports cars specifications (Listed below).
-It implements drag and drop functionality for ease of use.
+It implements drag and drop functionality for ease of use. *Not all car models available*

 Local Install Instructions: Clone or download the repo, then use terminal to install npm with the "npm install" command.
 Then run locally using the IDE or "npm run dev" in the terminal.